ELL Program at St. John’s Academy

 At level 4 students can easily participate in classroom and social activities, constantly adding to their knowledge of vocabulary, Canadian culture, and language usage proficiency.
 Students are able to account for and sustain their opinions in discussion by providing relevant explanations, arguments, and comments.
 They can interact with a degree of fluency and spontaneity as they acquire a new degree of language awareness.

 The STEM subjects are important because they form the basis of a huge number of careers.
-STEM department is chiefly responsible for educating global 21st-century citizens who are prepared and equipped for rapidly changing world.
+Teachers of STEM subjects are chiefly responsible for educating global 21st-century citizens who are prepared and equipped for rapidly changing world.

 The goal of this course is to help students to build and connect their understanding of science in the context of daily life, as well as to introduce them to the disciplines of science that they might study in senior courses.
 The objective of Science 10 is to develop skills, knowledge, and attitudes required for scientific literacy and understanding, both by working scientifically and studying theory.

 Topics of Study will include: Chemistry and Radioactivity; Physics; Geology (Energy Transfer in Natural Systems and Plate Tectonics); Biology (Sustainability of Ecosystems).
 Physics 11

 Students will learn to see the world through the “eyes” of physics and to reason as a physicist does.
 In the process, they will learn how to apply physics principles to a wide range of problems.
 The course requires that the students have a good background in mathematics.
 Work in Physics 11 includes the development of following competencies: questioning and predicting, planning and conducting, processing and analyzing data and information, evaluating, applying and innovating and communicating.
 Physics 12